DataDog/documentation/content/en/cloudcraft/getting-started/crafting-better-diagrams.md

 - **Custom tags** are tags that you added to resources in AWS or Azure.
 - **AWS tags** are tags that are automatically added to resources by AWS.
+- **Terraform tags** are tags that are automatically added to resources by Terraform.
 - **Kubernetes tags** are tags that are automatically added to resources by Kubernetes.

 To filter resources by type, click the **Resource** section and select the resource type you want to filter by.
 By default, all resource types are selected and displayed in order of the number of resources found.

 The same goes for tags.
-Click the **Custom tags**, **AWS tags**, or **Kubernetes tags** section and select the tags you want to filter by.
+Click the **Custom tags**, **AWS tags**, **Terraform tags**, or **Kubernetes tags** section and select the tags you want to filter by.
 By default, all tags are selected and displayed in order of the number of resources found, with `Untagged` always at the bottom.

 Say you want to create a diagram showing only EC2 instances and RDS databases.
 Click the **Resource** section, deselect all resource types, and select only `EC2` and `RDS`.